 Pairing: The Perfect Drink

-Txakoli: the natural pairing.
-Alavés or Guipuzcoan txakoli, slightly effervescent and very dry, is the perfect companion to the gilda.
-The acidity cleanses the oil, the bubbles refresh after the guindilla pepper.
+Txakoli: the natural pairing. Álava or Gipuzkoa txakoli, slightly effervescent and very dry, is the perfect companion to the gilda.
+The acidity cleanses the oil, and the bubbles refresh after the guindilla pepper.

-Cold beer: the popular pairing.
-A cold lager beer works perfectly with the gilda.
+Cold Beer: the popular pairing.
+A cold lager works perfectly with the gilda.

 Manzanilla de Jerez: the surprising pairing.
-The salinity of manzanilla and the anchovy enhance each other.
+The saltiness of manzanilla and anchovy enhance each other.

 Bacalalo — Gildas and Bacalalo Appetizers